 You are particularly Large or Small

 You have a Disability

 We have no accommodation on site.
-If you like, you can bring a caravan or a tent and stay on the airfield at no charge.
+If you like, you can bring a caravan or a tent and stay on the airfield at no charge, but we do charge for electricity hook ups for caravans.
 There’s a shower in the Clubhouse that you can use, once it’s been opened up.
 Alternatively, there are plenty of B&Bs in Stratford and the surrounding area.
 There’s a tourist guide to Shakespeare’s Stratford here which tells you about a lot of things going on in the area, local services, restaurants, and accommodation.

-For more information, or to book your course place, contact Nick.
+For more information, or to book your course place, contact John.